Generic Name: pegfilgrastim (PEG fil GRAS tim)

 Carefully follow your doctor's instructions when giving Ziextenzo to a child who weighs less than 99 pounds (45 kilograms).
 The correct dose for a child this size cannot be accurately measured using the prefilled syringe.

-You may need frequent medical tests to help your doctor determine how long to treat you with Ziextenzo.
+You may need medical tests to help your doctor determine how long to treat you with Ziextenzo.

 Store the prefilled syringe in its original package in the refrigerator, protected from light.
 Do not shake or freeze.